 This can also be achieved with CSS by applying the same trick twice.
 First, we

-some blur and additional brightness and saturation to make it more visible.
+additional brightness and saturation to make it more visible.

 This is also possible by having the two videos autoplay and using the fact that

-videos will not start.
+display: none videos will not start.
 So we can delay the second video using

 CSS animations to have a fully working demo without using JS.

-Demo without using js.
+Demo without JS.